• Cake

 Step 1: Melt and Tint the Candy Melts

-Melt the Candy Melts according to the package instructions, then add them to six separate bowls.
-Color the first three bowls using colors specifically made for Candy Melts (I used this Primary Colors Set and custom mixed the shades shown below).
+Melt the according to the package instructions, then add them to six separate bowls.
+Color the first three bowls using oil-based food color gels.
+I custom mixed these colors below.
 You’ll want to make these first three colors bold and vibrant, since they’ll be the colors of the “paint” on the outside of the shells.
 Candy Melts do come in all sorts of colors, so feel free to use pre-colored ones for this part if you want!

 how to color candy melts